PHACDataHub/dns/README.md

   namespace: alpha-dns
   annotations:
     projectName: "<project-name>"
+    # projectId is the unique identifier for the project associated. i.e. phx-a345f39bv23
+    projectId: "ph?-1234567890"
     codeSourceRepository: "<codeSourceRepository>"
     # The following annotations are optional - please comment out or remove lines that are not applicable
     serviceEndpointUrls: "<comma-separated-list-of-service url endpoints>"